rwblokzijl/Msc-thesis-EuroToken/thesis.md

 might be decided by competition between the governments of the world and opaque proprietary alternatives.

 It's starting to become clear that the direction of crypto-currencies will not be determined by collections of anonymous individuals imagining a financial system that gives power back to the people.
 Governments and large corporations have joined the race for the world's leading digital currency.
-Motivates by profit, national interests, or the good of humanity, the winner will be left controlling and overseeing a significant chunk of the worlds transactions.
+Whether motivated by profit, national interests, or the good of humanity, the winner will be left controlling and overseeing a significant chunk of the worlds transactions.
 The winner of this race might come to influence the most basic aspects of our daily lives.
 Where China and Facebook are making rapid progress, the Eurozone is still deliberating.
-Meanwhile, their presence in the race might be vital in incorporating the values of personal freedoms and privacy.
+Meanwhile, with their democratic control structure, their presence in the race might be vital in incorporating the values of personal freedoms and privacy.

 ## The decline of cash